Etyre/Engineered-Efficacy-/State and energy modulation.md

 For these blocks, I have to be dressed (casual clothes like pajamas, bathrobe, or sweatpants don't count).
 I also have to sit or stand at a desk, rather than sitting in on my floor chair.
 These are small nudges towards alertness and intentionality.

+I also quit slack before I start an intentionality block.
+I have good conversations on some of the slacks that I'm a part of—responding there leads to productive thinking and writing.
+But I want to save that kind of reactive thinking and writing for outside of intentionality blocks.

 I'll also make a point to maintain good posture during these periods.

 ```